asheroto/Manage-Browser-Extensions/.github/README.md

 - **Install Extensions**: Adds specified extensions to the registry with an optional update URL, allowing installation in the browser.
 - **Remove Specified Extensions**: Deletes a specified extension from the browser by removing associated registry entries.
+- **Force-Install Extensions**: Enforces installation of specified extensions by adding them to the ForceInstall policy list in the registry.
+- **Remove Force-Installed Extensions**: Removes specified extensions from the ForceInstall policy list, undoing enforced installations.
 - **Block Extensions**: Prevents installation of specified extensions by adding them to the registry blocklist.
 - **Unblock Extensions**: Allows installation of specified extensions if previously blocked by removing them from the blocklist.

-- **Force-Install Extensions**: Enforces installation of specified extensions by adding them to the ForceInstall policy list in the registry.
-- **Remove Force-Installed Extensions**: Removes specified extensions from the ForceInstall policy list, undoing enforced installations.
+# How it Works

+These functions make use of Windows registry keys for extension management.
+No files or GPOs are modified.

 # Requirements